NO PLACE LIKE

 Dates: January 10th to February 9th, 2019

-Field Projects and AN/OTHER NY are pleased to present No Place Like, featuring the works of Mitsuko Brooks, Naomi Cohn, Yewen Dong, Valery Estabrook, Mariano Del Rosario, Maria Fragoso, Emily Kettner, Amanda Konishi, John Lee, Padma Rajendran, Dana Robinson, Jia Sung, Taro Takizawa, and Connie Zheng.
+Field Projects and AN/OTHER NY are pleased to present No Place Like, featuring the works of Mitsuko Brooks, Naomi Cohn, Yewen Dong, Valery Jung Estabrook, Mariano Del Rosario, Maria Fragoso, Em Kettner, Amanda Konishi, John Lee, Padma Rajendran, Dana Robinson, Jia Sung, Taro Takizawa, and Connie Zheng.

 The nature of home can be complicated and fluid, fluctuating between internal feelings of belonging and one’s placement in the external world.
 The works included in No Place Like build a complex understanding around this familiar word through the process of making.
 A home can be physical, located in a specific time or place, pointed to on a map, a structure where material objects rooted in the domestic proliferate and become the backdrop to one’s life.
 It can be an emotional space, familiar, or of collective memory, where the trace of one’s community and family remains, accessed through the recollection of a gesture, a habit, or everyday routines.
 Or home can simply be where one exists, changing moment to moment as time moves forward.